North Carolina Structured Sentencing Act: Sentencing guidelines

 The guidelines break the sentencing down even further based on mitigating and aggravating circumstances.
 There is a set sentence, or presumptive sentence, that is the standard for a person to be sentenced, but they could receive more or less based on different factors.
 These factors are mitigating and aggravating.
 Mitigating factors could be anything from time at a job, family situation, or different actions that were taken after committing the crime that will look good and act in their favor, such as anger management classes or substance abuse classes.
-These different situations will be used in court to make a persons situation more desirable, and the judge can then use these circumstances to move the person into the mitigating category of punishments.
+These different situations will be used in court to make a person's situation more desirable, and the judge can then use these circumstances to move the person into the mitigating category of punishments.
 The over side of that is the aggravating factors.
 These could include if the person has not followed through with court recommendations, or if the defendant does not have a job or any sort of history of stability in their life.
 The different factors are the main area that a judge can adjust a sentence, although for the most part people will receive the presumptive sentence.